Skip to content

 Signs and symptoms

-• high DHEAs, testosterone, DHT and/or androstenedione
+• high or high-normal DHEAs, testosterone, DHT and/or androstenedione

 • acne